|Cash Back Rating:||3.0 / 5|

 The Chase Freedom Unlimited is another cash back credit card that lets you earn at least 1.5% back on purchases, but it comes with a few valuable twists.
 To start, you’ll not only earn 1.5% cash back on general purchases, but also 5% back on travel booked through Chase and 3% back on dining and drugstore purchases.
 This mix of an elevated base reward rate and boosted rewards in specific categories gives the Freedom Unlimited a clear advantage over the Cash Magnet.
 Plus, you can transfer your points to premium Ultimate Rewards cards and redeem them for travel through Chase at a 25% to 50% higher value.

-The Discover it Cash Back is a great choice if you get a kick out of hunting for deals and strategizing about where and when to buy to maximize your rewards.
-You can earn a whopping 5% back on up to $1,500 spent in rotating categories that you enroll in each quarter (1% thereafter), as well as 1% back on all other purchases.
-Also, Discover matches all the rewards you earn the first year, which makes the card extremely rewarding for the first year of membership.
+The Discover it® Cash Back is a great choice if you get a kick out of hunting for deals and strategizing about where and when to buy to maximize your rewards.
+You can earn a whopping 5% cash back on up to $1,500 spent in rotating categories each quarter (1% thereafter, enrollment required), as well as 1% back on all other purchases.
+Also, Discover matches all the rewards you earn the first year at the end of your first year, which makes the card extremely rewarding for the first year of membership.
 Used strategically, this card could easily prove more valuable than the Cash Magnet thanks to its variety of cash back categories and elevated rewards rate.

 How to use the Cash Magnet card